And The Job Award Goes To…

 • Reviews and references are great, but they still need to be able to back up their qualifications and accolades with proof.
 Look for achievements and accomplishments that speak to quality, integrity and has had an influence on those around them.

 • Take in the chemistry.
 Research shows that interviewers pick the job seeker who they’d most like to have a beer with!
 Hiring managers may covet an emotional connection over skill set.
 Not smart!
-Look beyond the initial spark, or soon the credits will be rolling, and you’re left with a poorly-cast hire.
+Look beyond the initial spark.
+Otherwise, the credits will roll, and you’ll have a poorly-cast hire.

 • Forget the sequel.
 The same old storyline is boring – hire outside of your usual audience.
 Go for someone original and fresh.
 Bolstering your brand with engaging and creative hires may have you headlining in your industry.